 - For supporters who agree to contribute, go for a higher barrier request (e.g., an upgraded amount, additional ways of helping, etc.) without making it feel like you are stretching your chances.

-- For those who are hesitant, negotiations include addressing their concerns.
+- For those who are hesitant, negotiations include addressing their concerns and showing the larger purpose.
 Ask them how you can help to clarify doubts.
 Hesitation is not an outright no.

 - If a person gives a definite no, the negotiations include asking whether they are opposed to contributing funds and if they would like to see other options.
 If they are unwilling to contribute to the cause or your organization, it is still an acceptable answer.
 Maintain the tone of dignity and move towards your formal close.